milwad-dev/laravel-validate/docs/1.x/valid-slug.md

 ## ValidSlug

-If you want to validate slug, you can use `ValidSlug` rule:
+If you want to validate slug, you can use the `ValidSlug` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidSlug;